Lead generation is crucial to the success of any B2B or B2C company. But it makes no sense if you don’t manage to drive qualified leads.

 Choose a solution for customer relationship management

 Choosing the right CRM system is half the battle of streamlining your lead qualification process.
-A quality CRM platform will help you keep your customer profiles in order and set criteria for qualifying leads automatically.
+Implementing a quality CRM platform will help you keep your customer profiles in order and set criteria for qualifying leads automatically.

 Once a lead fills in a form on your website and their answers are added to your CRM, they’ll be checked against the customer profile characteristics you’ve defined.
 Based on the results, the lead can be marked as MQL/SQL or disqualified completely.
 This is just one of the multiple ways to use CRM tools for lead qualification.
 You might also want to implement lead scoring, lead grading, or any other method of qualifying potential customers.